 Award ceiling: $30,000,000

 Who Can Apply

-Eligible applicants are national organizations that have active chapters or subawardees in at least 45 states.
+Eligible applicants are national organizations that have active affiliates or subawardees in at least 45 states.

-In fiscal year (FY) 2021, all state, local, and university and college law enforcement agencies must be certified by an approved independent credentialing body or have started the certification process in order to be eligible for grant funding.
+In fiscal year 2023, all state, local, and university and college law enforcement agencies must be certified by an approved independent credentialing body or have started the certification process in order to be eligible for grant funding.

 What This Program Funds